COPING WITH ECZEMA AND PSORIASIS

 If you suffer from eczema or psoriasis, you may likely be:

 More Considerate: Dealing with frustrating and painful aspects of psoriasis or eczema can be a tremendous hardship, but it can also attune you to the adverse situations and suffering of others.
 I know that when I see someone who is visibly disfigured or impaired in some way, I am much more sensitive, considerate and accommodating of their needs.
-I think people who suffer from psoriasis and eczema in particular recognize deeply and from personal experiences that life must be hard for them, and often might do more to help alleviate that individuals suffering.
+I think people who suffer from psoriasis and eczema in particular recognise deeply and from personal experiences that life must be hard for them, and often might do more to help alleviate that individuals suffering.

 More Realistic: People who suffer from these skin conditions can be more apt to appreciate the difficulties and distresses of life in ways that most other people do not.
-This is a harsh realization, but is one that marks a transition towards a more mature and practical outlook on life.
+This is a harsh realisation, but is one that marks a transition towards a more mature and practical outlook on life.
 Coming to terms with the fact that we live in a world which doesn’t always present you with the most favourable situations, and that you may in fact be confronted with obstacles and hardships you weren’t initially prepared to face is a rite of passage and paves the way for tremendous personal growth.

 More Self-Aware: This may not seem like a positive characteristic at first glance, but it certainly can be.
 Dealing with a skin disorder adds a dimension of self-knowledge to the mix.
 It encourages a person to look at their lives in a different context, from a different angle.
 Speaking from personal experience, psoriasis has made me more in tune with my ambitions, goals and interests then I would have been if I didn’t have it.